Diversity seems to be the theme in many industry developments in the past couple of weeks as illustrated in this issue of TWICE.

 Dish’s offer to buy Sprint Nextel for $25.5 billion, if successful, could enable it to offer TV, broadband and wireless services in a bundle and, might, just might, get regional electronics/appliance retailers into the handset business.
 We’ll see.

 Speaking of Dish, its president and CEO, Joe Clayton, an industry veteran and iconic CE leader received the CEA’s Digital Patriots Award, and our heartiest congratulations go to Joe on this award.

 Finally, our Portable Device section gets officially renamed to Smartphones & Tablets this issue.
 The section has been dominated by those two categories for the past couple of years, so time was overdue to make a change … and expect some expanded coverage in the near future.

 As of last Monday, we are all Bostonians.

-As the city grieves for those who died, tries to support their loved ones, cares for the injured, I am sure I am speaking for all who are reading this column that our thoughts and prayers are with the citizens of Boston.
+As the city grieves for those who died, tries to support their loved ones, cares for the injured, and law enforcement begins the task of bringing to justice those who did this atrocity, I am sure I am speaking for all who are reading this column that our thoughts and prayers are with the citizens of Boston.